-Millennials, and I am one of them, are the original digital generation that is arguably the most informed generation that has ever lived.
+Millennials, and I am one of them, are the original digital generation that’s arguably the most informed generation that has ever lived.
 According to Forbes, this subset is expected to make up nearly 75% of the workforce by 2025.
-Thanks to technology and unlimited amount of data Generation Y grew up with, they will have no recollection of life before Google Maps or Venmo.
+Thanks to technology and the unlimited amount of data Generation Y grew up with, they’ll have no recollection of life before Google Maps or Venmo.
 And this is something every company is going to have to contend with.

-However, as well informed and aware this generation may be, the stigma of being entitled and lazy still follows them to the corporations where employers only think that they need to provide us with bean bags and kale chips in order to keep us captivated.
-The good news is that there is still hope and a land of untapped opportunities in the millennial workforce pool awaits.
-Here are three things that millennials actually want from their workplace:
+However, as well informed and aware as this generation may be, the stigma of being entitled and lazy still follows us to the workplace; employers think they need only to provide bean bags and kale chips to keep us captivated.
+The good news is that there is a land of untapped opportunity in the millennial workforce pool.
+Here are three things that millennials actually want from their employers:

 Millennials Want To Connect And Invest Their Energy In An Organization With Purpose

 In order to really keep us engaged, employers need to give us a path to important ideas and source of energy we want to invest into the future.
 What most people fail to realize is that us jumping from one job to another isn’t entitlement, but our urge to be a part of something that brings value and let’s us connect to the world on a deeper level.
 Therefore, since we are concerned with organizational ethics and social responsibility, so should be the corporations w work with.

 The extent to which you can satisfy these concerns will determine the kind of genius you will be able to attract to your talent pool in order to fight for your company and not your neighbors.

 Feed Our Desire For Freedom Of Expression And Achievement

 It’s no secret that millennials are the most entrepreneurial generation that has ever lived.
 They are highly educated, career-driven, and politically engaged people who see that old structures no longer work.
 The downside?
 Our unrealistic expectations for advancement and impatience to put in work like our parents did in pre-Uber times.